mnpjs/splendid/splendid/css/README.md

 to include those prefixes in the main CSS.
 Otherwise, the whole prefixes file would have to be downloaded just because of hyphens.

+## Bootstrap Drop

+When using Bootstrap with the `drop` attribute, a list of selectors on the page will be gathered to remove unused selectors from the Bootstrap CSS.
+The result is saved in the `bootstrap-drop.css` file so that it can be seen what selectors are used.

+## Components CSS

+The CSS from components will also be generated in here.
+Such CSS files are minified, and their classes are renamed.
+See more about using stylesheets from components in the elements' README.